Krushna-Nanda/University_exam/DLD THEOREY/04_unit .md

   ![Memory Hierarchy](https://media.geeksforgeeks.org/wp-content/uploads/20230609020524/Memory-Hierarchy-Design.png)

+### **Register:**

+Definition: Registers are small, high-speed storage units located directly inside the CPU.
+They are the fastest type of memory in a computer system.
+- **Purpose**: Holds data temporarily for quick processing.
+- **Capacity**: Limited storage (few bytes).
+- **Usage**: Stores instructions, addresses, and intermediate data during computation.

 ### **Cache Memory**
-- **Definition**: A small, fast memory between the CPU and RAM that stores frequently used data for quick access.
+- **Definition**: Cache memory is a special type of high-speed memory located close to the CPU in a computer.
+It stores frequently used data and instructions, So that the CPU can access them quickly, improving the overall speed and efficiency of the computer.
 - **Advantage**: Reduces CPU waiting time, improving performance.
 - **Example**: L1, L2, and L3 cache.